diyajaiswal11/diyajaiswal11/README.md

 #### I am a 2nd year undergraduate from JSSATE, Noida.
 I have been into Competitive Programming since a year now and currently I'm learning Web Development through Django. 💻

 - 🔭 I’m currently working on personal projects.
-- 👯 I’d really like to collaborate on Web Development projects.
+- 👯 I’d really like to collaborate on Django based projects.
 - 🎨 Fun fact: In my free time, you'll find me sketching.
 <!--
 **diyajaiswal11/diyajaiswal11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.